jarrodtky/HeartDisease_EDA-StatisticalAnalysis_R/README.md

 ## Project Overview
-- Use staitstical analyses to identify which patient has heart disease or not based on the features like Age, Sex, ChestPainType, etc.
+- Use staitstical analyses to identify which features (Age, Sex, ChestPainType, etc.) have any significance for heart disease patients.
 - The dataset can be obtained [here from Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction?datasetId=1582403&sortBy=voteCount&searchQuery=logi).
 - [RStudio(R)](https://rstudio-education.github.io/hopr/starting.html) is used to assist this project with statistical analyses by extracting important insights using:
   - Computational Statistics